 Built at the turn of the last century by a Dr. Schultz and now listed on the register of historic homes.
 It’s now home to Potter’s Wife Gallery by Dan and Christine Hudson.
 In the basement sisters Christine Hudson and Kate Fowler cut and sew and stuff new life into old furniture.
 This portion of the Schultz House is Delaney’s Upholstery.

-Enjoy Hands-On Fun at Science Central! on Visit Fort Wayne blog.
-Location of the INC Skyview camera of Downtown Fort Wayne.
-See photos of 1930s City Light power plant with train tracks for coal cars posted May 3, 2017 on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.
+Science Central on Visit Fort Wayne blog.
+Photo of 1930s City Light power plant with train tracks for coal cars was posted May 3, 2017 on the original Great Memories and History of Fort Wayne, Indiana page on Facebook.

 Started by Don Scott, bought the iconic Eavy's fruit of plenty store at 5300 Decatur Road.
 In 1991 SuperValu Inc. bought the store keeping the name and in 2007 18 stores sold to Kroger Company.
 Local Scott's grocery era coming to a close Last store becoming Kroger, outreach remains by Sherry Slater published October 25, 2015 in The Journal Gazette newspaper